-If you do not take advantage of a special enrollment period, you must wait until the next open enrollment period or special enrollment period to enroll yourself or your dependents, or change your benefit coverage.
-(See page H-7 for an exception if you are already making co-premiums for coverage for all of your children, or for your entire family).
+If you do not take advantage of a special enrollment period, you must wait until the next open enrollment period or special enrollment period to enroll yourself or your dependents.

 Termination of coverage

 When your coverage and your dependents' coverage ends.